Scott Clemmensen: Playing career

-Following the 2004–05 NHL lockout, Clemmensen became Martin Brodeur's permanent backup, appearing in 13 games (starting in 9) and posting a 3.35 GAA for the 2005–06 season.
-The following year, Clemmensen appeared in six games in relief of Brodeur, recording a 3.14 GAA.
-In the off-season, he became a free agent and after the Devils signed Kevin Weekes to back up Brodeur, Clemmensen signed a one-year, two-way contract with the Toronto Maple Leafs on July 6, 2007.
-He played the majority of the 2007–08 season splitting starts with Maple Leafs Justin Pogge with the Toronto Marlies of the AHL, while appearing in three games for the Maple Leafs.
+Following the 2004–05 NHL lockout, Clemmensen became Martin Brodeur's permanent backup, appearing in 13 games (starting in nine) and posting a 3.35 GAA during the 2005–06 season.
+The following year, he appeared in six games in relief of Brodeur, recording a 3.14 GAA.
+In the off-season, Clemmensen became a free agent and after the Devils signed Kevin Weekes to back up Brodeur, Clemmensen signed a one-year, two-way contract with the Toronto Maple Leafs on July 6, 2007.
+He played the majority of the 2007–08 season splitting starts with Maple Leafs' Justin Pogge with the Toronto Marlies of the AHL, while appearing in three games for the Maple Leafs.
 He made his first start with the Maple Leafs on January 1, 2008, as the result of an injury to starter Vesa Toskala, and recorded a 4–3 shootout win against the Tampa Bay Lightning.
-Going into the 2007 Calder Cup playoffs back with the Marlies, Clemmensen assumed the starting role over Pogge and helped the club to the Western Conference semi-finals against the Chicago Wolves, where they were eliminated in five games.
+Going into the 2007 Calder Cup playoffs back with the Marlies, Clemmensen assumed the starting role over Pogge and helped the club to the Western Conference semifinals against the Chicago Wolves, where they were eliminated in five games.

 On July 10, 2008, Clemmensen returned to the New Jersey Devils, signing a one-year contract.
 He started the 2008–09 season with New Jersey's new AHL affiliate, the Lowell Devils.
-However, when Brodeur suffered a major injury early in the season, Clemmensen was called up to backup second-string goalie Kevin Weekes.
+However, when Brodeur suffered a major injury early in the season, Clemmensen was called up to backup second-string goaltender Kevin Weekes.
 However, as Weekes struggled in his early starts following Brodeur's injury, Clemmensen took over and started the majority of the games in Brodeur's absence.
 On February 25, 2009, Brodeur was taken off the injured reserve and Clemmensen was sent back to the Lowell Devils.
-In 40 games, Clemmensen posted a 25-13-1 record and two shutouts.
+In 40 games, Clemmensen posted a 25–13–1 record and two shutouts.
 His 25 wins are the highest total by a goaltender besides Brodeur in franchise history, while his 2.39 GAA and .917 save percentage were statistically in the league's top ten.
-He was awarded the Devils' Unsung Hero Award, as voted by his teammates, and was also selected as the Devils' nominee for the Bill Masterton Memorial Trophy, awarded for perseverance and sportsmanship.
+He was awarded the Devils' Unsung Hero Award, as voted by his teammates, and was also selected as the Devils' nominee for the Bill Masterton Memorial Trophy.
 He was not, however, retained as one of the league's three finalists.
 In April 2009, Clemmensen was called up once again, this time to backup Brodeur for the 2009 playoffs after an injury to Weekes.

 Clemmensen signed with the Florida Panthers on July 1, 2009.
-On November 3, 2011, the Panthers loaned Clemmensen, who suffered a knee injury in the pre-season, to the San Antonio Rampage of the American Hockey League for conditioning purposes.
-He eventually reunited with former Devils teammate, John Madden in 2012, helping the Panthers clinch the playoffs for the first time in twelve years.
+On November 3, 2011, the Panthers loaned Clemmensen, who suffered a knee injury in the pre-season, to the San Antonio Rampage of the AHL for conditioning purposes.
+He eventually reunited with former Devils teammate, John Madden in 2012, helping the Panthers clinch the playoffs for the first time in 12 years.
+On July 1, 2012, he was signed to a two-year contract extension by the Panthers.